 The Midwest Craft Con is on!
-We can’t wait until February because the first ever Midwest Craft Con is happening in Columbus, Ohio.
+We can’t wait until February because the Midwest Craft Con is happening in Columbus, Ohio.
 We got to chat with Grace Dobush, the creator of Crafty Supermarket, and one of the organizers of the Midwest Craft Con about the event.

 BB: When, Where, and What is the Midwest Craft Con?